NITDgpOS/Medium_Grabber/README.md

 * Click on 'Submit' button.
 * Wait a few minutes.
 You'll be notified by a beep sound when the program finsihes running.

+TO RUN ON TERMINAL:
+* Windows: Open command prompt and cd to the directory.
+  Run by typing : ``` python  run_on_terminal.py ```
+* If prompted in the terminal, enter your credentials and choose whether to save credentials or not.
+* Choose the browser and topic of articles you want from the list.
+* Choose the file format of the output, either PDF or Text.
+* Wait a few minutes.
+You'll be notified by a beep sound when the program finsihes running.

 Now browse through the articles and read whichever interests you.

 #### For Linux/Unix

 * Download and paste everything under the same roof.
 * Install Selenium python package and firefox webdriver for suitable version of Linux from [here](https://github.com/mozilla/geckodriver/releases).
 Mention it's path in the code or place it in the same directory.
+TO RUN WEB APP:
 * Open Terminal in the directory of the repository.
   Run by typing : ``` python web_app.py ```
 * If prompted in the terminal, enter your credentials and choose whether to save credentials or not.